grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Chips!"
 Percy gave her voice a little more emphasis because she didn't remove her face from the periscope frame.
 "Make sure you stay on that fucking sonar contact.
 Track the direction and range.
 Let me know if they get within something like visual range."

-"Aye, I'ma fuckin' trackin' their fucking course already.
+"Aye, I'm-a fuckin' trackin' their fucking course already.
 Fuckin surprise!
 They're fucking coming towards us.
 Still out ten fuckin' miles or so."

 "Fuck."
 Whispered Percy into the greasy steel column of the periscope in front of her face.
 She swung the scope slowly back and forth across the bearing of the contact.